Khaled-Mahmmoud/MyCompetitiveProgramming/General/Time Complexity.md

      }
 }
 ```

 **Order of magnitude**
 A time complexity does not tell us the exact number of times the code inside a loop is executed
-but it only shows the order of magnitude In the following examples
+but it only shows the order of magnitude.
+In the following examples
 the code inside the loop is executed [3n] ,[n+5] and [n/2] times, but the time complexity of each code is O(n)
 ```cpp
 for (int i = 1; i <= 3*n; i++) {